 Assumptions – what the standards have to say

 USPAP defines the Extraordinary Assumptions and Hypothetical Conditions.
 These are termed the Significant Assumptions and Special Assumptions under IVS.
-Even though the concepts are similar, using the IVS terminology lets you comply with both standards.
+Even though the concepts sound similar, using the IVS terminology lets you comply with both standards.
 That’s because while USPAP does not require that you use its definitions explicitly in your report, the IVS standard does.
-In either case, you should clearly outline what these assumptions are and how they could affect your reasoning and conclusions of value.
+In either case, you should clearly outline these assumptions and how they could affect your reasoning and conclusions of value.

 Scope of work – what your business valuation covers